jthatch/proxy-verify/README.md

 proxy-verify
 ================

 verify.js takes a list of HTTP proxies and will attempt to establish a connection to a target site using each proxy.
-The proxies that successfully connect and eable you to hide your own IP will be saved.
+The proxies that successfully connect and enable you to hide your own IP will be saved.

 You can specify the unverified proxies as either the path to a single file, or a directory containing multiple files.
 The script expects the file(s) to contain proxies in the below format:
 `127.0.0.1:8080` -- ip:port, each on a new line.